Correlations of sieve weights and distributions of zeros: Proof of Proposition

-Now we need to consider those terms with $c \neq 0$, i.e. expression (\ref{eq: contributions from c neq 0}).
-By considering the worst case scenario ($k=d = X$ and $N = X^{1 - \eta}$), one may upper-bound the contribution to \eqref{eq: contributions from c neq 0} by Summing over $d \vert k$ and absorbing the resulting $\tau(k)$ term into the $X^\varepsilon$ term, and asumming over dyadic scales $M_1$ and $M_2$, we get a total error from this part of
+Now we need to consider those terms with $c \neq 0$, i.e. expression (\ref{eq: contributions from c neq 0}), summed over $d \vert k$ (and dyadic ranges $N$).
+By considering the worst-case scenario ($k = X$, $N = X^{1 - \eta}$, $M_1 = M_2 = z/d$), one may upper-bound the contribution to \eqref{eq: contributions from c neq 0} by Summing over $d \vert k$, and combining all errors, we arrive at a total error of